Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 id: pt6kzbutl4wmnf8xsg4iurb
 title: torchcell.tasks
 desc: ''
-updated: 1691682051095
+updated: 1692275736633
 created: 1690514887023m
 ---
 ![[user.mjvolk3.torchcell.tasks.future#future]]

+## 2023.08.17

+- [ ] Save `DmfCosanzoDataset` small.
+- [ ] Create a lightning data module for `DmfCosanzoDataset`, using small.
+- [ ] Build trainer for fitness prediction.
+- [ ] Add wandb log.
+- [ ] Add fitness prediction plot to wandb log.
+Just plot on validation.
+- [ ] Transfer compute to `Delta`.

+## 2023.08.16

+- [x] Update CI → Separated out formatting, tests, and mypy.
+Could separate out more.
+- [x] `DmfCostanzoDataset` takes too long to load, consider making it regular dataset, not `InMemory`. → Tried making a [[DmfCostanzoDataset Out Memory Dataset|src.torchcell.datasets.scerevisiae.costanzo2016#dmfcostanzodataset-out-memory-dataset]] and this takes forever to save all files.
+- [x] Recover repo after accidentally deleting instead of deleting cache → missed most recent notes.

 ## 2023.08.15

-- [ ] Create an analogous sequence embedding dataset for the nucleotide transformer.
+- [x] Create an analogous sequence embedding dataset for the nucleotide transformer.
-- [ ] Unify the embedding datasets with a nucleotide embedding datasets → [[src.torchcell.datasets.nucleotide_embedding]]
+- [x] Unify the embedding datasets with a nucleotide embedding datasets → [[src.torchcell.datasets.nucleotide_embedding]]
-- [ ] Test goings on the nucleotide transformer and the utr transformer.
+- [x] Test goings on the nucleotide transformer and the utr transformer. → not yet tested properly.
-- [ ] Run the nucleotide transformer overnight.
+- [x] Run the nucleotide transformer overnight. → Still took half of the next day on local. should consider batching on GPU.
 - [ ] DMFCostanzo takes too long to load, consider making it regular dataset, not `InMemory`.
 - [ ] Build a training loop for dmf
 - [ ] Add tiling window functions for nucleotide transformer